masone/twofishes-ruby/README.md

 Twofishes.configure do |config|
   config.host = '127.0.0.1' # server address
   config.port = 8080 # thrift port
-  config.timeout = 3 # timeout in seconds
+  config.timeout = 3 # request timeout in seconds
+  config.connect_timeout = 0.5 # connection timeout in seconds
   config.retries = 2 # how many times to retry a request
 end
 ```

-Timeouts are enforced per-try, so if you have a timeout of n and do m retries, the total time it could take is n*m.
+Request timeouts are enforced per-try, so if you have a timeout of n and do m retries, the total time it could take is n*m.

 ## Usage